mirableio/chat-history/README.md

 ## Features

-- Shows activity graph and useful statistics
+- See activity graph and useful statistics
 - Quickly browse and open the conversations
 - Search conversations - both semantic and strict search
 - Open original conversations on the ChatGPT site